wafflestudio/waffledotcom-server/README.md

 - Python version 3.11 and above is required.
 - Install [Poetry](https://python-poetry.org/docs/#installation) package manager to install all the dependencies.
+- A MySQL client is required for database operations in your local machine.
+On macos, you can install via `brew install mysql-client` or `brew install mysql`.
+Don't forget to add it to PATH.

 ## Installation